 Most of you probably change the filter on your HVAC unit, you just don’t change it as often as you should.
 Dirty filters block airflow which makes your unit have to work much harder than necessary.
 This leads to premature failures that will cost money to fix.

-Dirt filters also affect your indoor air quality, in a negative way as you might guess.
+Dirty filters also affect your indoor air quality, in a negative way as you might guess.
 So we suggest you get in the habit of changing our your filter every month or two to ensure all keeps running clean and smooth.

 Your HVAC system is designed to cool or heat a certain amount of space as efficiently as possible.
 When you go around and close vents in little-used rooms, you disrupt the balance.
 Closed registers change the amount of space your unit cools and heats, this results in a system that runs longer than it should.
 Over time, this results in damaged components and shorter system life.